People who practice edging bring themselves to the brink, or edge, of climax, then back off for several seconds or minutes.

 People who have a vagina may also experience premature orgasms, though this is less common.

-Another benefit of sexual edging is a more intense orgasm.
+Another benefit of sexual edging is experiencing a more intense orgasm.
 The delayed gratification aspect of edging may make your eventual climax feel more powerful.

 For some people, this is the entire purpose of edging — pushing their orgasm to the brink once or several times so that the overall sensation is stronger.